 The Company has a Code of Ethics that governs the conduct of Saputo's directors, officers and employees.
 The Code of Ethics can be obtained on SEDAR at www.sedar.com.
-The Corporate Governance Committee is responsible for implementing the compliance process of this Code of Ethics and the reporting process to the Board with respect thereto.
+The Corporate Governance Committee is responsible for the compliance process relating to the Code of Ethics and for the reporting process to the Board with respect thereto.
+Pursuant to the process implemented, Management is required to report to the Corporate Governance Committee, on an annual basis, any non-compliance by managers of the Company, except for any non-compliance by executive officers, which is required to be reported promptly to the Corporate Governance Committee.
+Compliance with the Code of Ethics by employees who do not qualify as managers of the Company is handled by the Company's Human Resources Department.

-The Board has also adopted whistleblower procedures which allow officers and employees who have any complaint or concern regarding accounting, internal accounting standards or auditing matters to be reported on a confidential and anonymous basis.
-Complaints can be made by e-mail or mailed to the Chairman of the Audit Committee.
+The Board has also adopted whistleblower procedures, which allow officers and employees who have any complaint or concern regarding accounting, internal accounting standards or auditing matters to be reported on a confidential and anonymous basis.
+Complaints can be made by e-mail or mailed to the Chairman of the Audit Committee, which is responsible for overseeing the whistleblowing procedures.